realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 ---

 In [[Kubernetes]], the CNI (Container Network Interface) is responsible for equipping pods with network connectivity.
 Usually, the CNI creates a bridge interface on the worker node.
 This bridge acts as a Layer 2 virtual switch connecting all Pods on that node.
 Not all CNIs create a bridge.
-The AWS VPC CNI is one such example.
+The AWS VPC CNI[^1] is one such example.
 We'll discuss AWS VPC CNI later.
 For now, let's start with how CNIs like Calico work.
-These create an overlay network in which every pod gets a private IP address and they use a bridge on the worker node for container networking. [^1]
+These create an overlay network in which every pod gets a private IP address and they use a bridge on the worker node for container networking.

 When a new Pod comes to life, the CNI first gives it its own isolated network namespace.
 Inside this namespace, the CNI creates a network interface and assigns it an IP address, so the Pod can communicate.